Etale and crystalline companions, II: Convergent vs. overconvergent isocrystals

 \begin{defn} For $x \in X$ (not necessarily closed) and $\calE \in \FIsoc(X) \otimes L$, we may give an intrinsic definition of the Newton polygon $N_x(\calE)$ using the Dieudonn\'e--Manin classification \cite[Definition~3.3]{kedlaya-isocrystals}, \cite[Definition~1.2.3]{kedlaya-companions}. \end{defn}

 In terms of this intrinsic definition of Newton polygons, Lemma-Definition~\ref{L:generic Newton polygon} may be refined as follows. \begin{lemma} Let $L$ be a finite extension of $\QQ_p$.
-For $\calE \in \FIsoc(X) \otimes L$, the function $x \mapsto N_x(\calE)$ has the following properties. \begin{enumerate} \item[(a)] For $k$ finite and $x = X = \Spec(k)$, the construction agrees with Lemma-Definition~\ref{L:generic Newton polygon} (a). \item[(b)] For $x \in X$ with Zariski closure $Z$, for all $z \in Z$, $N_z(\calE)$ lies on or above $N_x(\calE)$ with the same right endpoint.
-In particular, the right endpoint is constant on each component of $X$. \item[(c)] In (b), the set $U$ of $z \in Z$ for which equality holds is open and Zariski dense, and its complement is of pure codimension $1$ in $Z$. \item[(d)] In (c), for each curve $C$ in $Z$, the inverse image of $U$ in $C$ is either empty or the complement of a finite set of closed points. \item[(e)] The vertices of $N_x(\calE)$ all belong to $\ZZ \times \frac{1}{N} \ZZ$ for $N = [L:\QQ_p]$. \end{enumerate} \end{lemma} \begin{proof} For (a), see \cite[Lemma~1.2.4]{kedlaya-companions}.
+For $\calE \in \FIsoc(X) \otimes L$, the function $x \mapsto N_x(\calE)$ of Definition~\ref{D:NP via DM} has the following properties. \begin{enumerate} \item[(a)] For $k$ finite and $x = X = \Spec(k)$, the construction agrees with Lemma-Definition~\ref{L:generic Newton polygon} (a). \item[(b)] For $x \in X$ with Zariski closure $Z$, for all $z \in Z$, $N_z(\calE)$ lies on or above $N_x(\calE)$ with the same right endpoint.
+In particular, the right endpoint is constant on each component of $X$. \item[(c)] In (b), the set $U$ of $z \in Z$ for which equality holds is open and Zariski dense, and its complement is of pure codimension $1$ in $Z$. \item[(d)] In (c), for each curve $C$ in $Z$, the inverse image of $U$ in $C$ is either empty or the complement of a finite set of closed points. \item[(e)] The vertices of $N_x(\calE)$ all belong to $\ZZ \times \frac{1}{N} \ZZ$ for $N = [L:\QQ_p]$. \end{enumerate} Consequently, for $\calE \in \FIsoc^\dagger(X) \otimes L$, Definition~\ref{D:NP via DM} agrees with Lemma-Definition~\ref{L:generic Newton polygon} (on account of the uniqueness assertion in the latter). \end{lemma} \begin{proof} For (a), see \cite[Lemma~1.2.4]{kedlaya-companions}.
 For (b) and (c), see \cite[Theorem~3.12]{kedlaya-isocrystals}.
 Part (d) is an immediate consequence of (c); we include it only for parallelism with Lemma-Definition~\ref{L:generic Newton polygon}.
 For part (e), we may assume that $x = X = \Spec(k)$ and then deduce this directly from the Dieudonn\'e--Manin classification (as in \cite[Lemma~1.2.4]{kedlaya-companions} again). \end{proof}

+\begin{defn} Let $\FIsoc^{\geq 0}(X) \otimes L$ denote the full subcategory of $\FIsoc(X) \otimes L$ consisting of objects whose Newton polygons have nonnegative slopes everywhere.
+By Lemma~\ref{L:convergent Newton polygon}(b), it suffices to check the slope condition at generic points. \end{defn}